Devonshire House: Demolition

+Following the sale of Devonshire House, the Ninth Duke of Devonshire's London home was No. 2 Carlton Gardens.
+This remainded the London base for the family until it was damaged during the Second World War; after which a new house, No. 19 Hill Street, Mayfair, was purchased.
+This house was subsequently sold by Andrew Cavendish, 11th Duke of Devonshire due to the substantial death duties levied on the estate after the death of his father Edward Cavendish, 10th Duke of Devonshire in 1950.

 Legacy

-In 1924-1926 Holland, Hannen & Cubitts built a new office building on the site, fronting directly onto Piccadilly, also known as "Devonshire House".
+In 1924–26 Holland, Hannen & Cubitts built a new office building on the site, fronting directly onto Piccadilly, also known as "Devonshire House".
 The building became the UK headquarters of the automobile manufacturer Citroën, with showrooms occupying the lower three floors.
 Citroën remained the chief occupant of the building until 1936.
 It was also the headquarters of The Rootes Group until the 1960s.
 During World War II it was occupied by the headquarters of the War Damage Commission.

 Some of the paintings and furniture from Devonshire House survive at the Duke's principal seat, Chatsworth House in Derbyshire.
 The wrought-iron entrance gates, between piers with rusticated quoins and topped with seated sphinxes, have been re-erected on the south side of Piccadilly, to form an entrance to Green Park.
 The wine cellar is now the ticket office of Green Park Underground station.
 Other architectural salvage included furniture, doorways and mantelpieces which were relocated to Chatsworth.
 Some of these stored items were auctioned by Sotheby's on 5–7 October 2010, including five William Kent chimneypieces from Devonshire House described by the auctioneer Lord Dalmeny as being of special interest and value: "You can't buy them because they are all in listed buildings now.
 It's like being able to commission Rubens to paint your ceiling."